ryan-williams/git-helpers/README.md

 I've been shocked to not find support for this in `git` itself, or in any other tools people have written that solve versions of this problem.
 Common approaches (none of which do exactly what I want, or have undesired side-effects) are:
 * commit all uncommitted changes, then push to remote.
-    * optionally be amending the top commit and continually `push -f` that.
+    * optionally repeatedly amend the top commit and `push -f` that.
     * I want to preserve what is committed vs. not.
 * use `rsync`
     * You really want to only push git-tracked files, not the entire `git` directory (including e.g. `.git/`).